2016-12-15

 Read on to hear Leslie’s insight into the surrogacy journey, in her own words.

 LM: This will be my second journey.
-I delivered twins in October of 2015.
+My first journey was in 2015.
 I am married- my husband and I have been married 8 and half years now, but we’ve been together 11 in total.
 I have two girls of my own.
 They are five and my oldest just turned 7, right after Christmas.

 I work as a 911 dispatcher locally, and I love it, but I work overnights which is a challenge.
 I don’t know, I have an obsession for helping people.
 I’m learning a lot of new things because I just got the job, I’ve only been there a year.
 But it’s definitely been a different challenge being pregnant - my schedule, especially my sleep schedule, is totally bizarre.